mozilla-platform-ops/ronin_puppet/provisioners/windows/README.md

      - workerType  (set desire workerType)
      - role  (use to determine which Puppet role will be applied)

-Set to determine which github repository and revision
+Set to determine which github repository and revision.

    * HKLM:\SOFTWARE\Mozilla\ ronin_puppet\source